LibreCAD/docs/guides/blocks.rst

 To insert a block:

-    - Select a layer.
+    - Select a layer for the inserted blocks.
     - Select a block in the **Library Browser**.
     - Click on the **Insert** button.
     - Set the rotation angle and scale as needed.
     - Place the block at the desired location within the drawing.
-    - Place additional copies of the block or press [Esc] to exit the command.
+    - Adjust the options as needed and place additional copies of the block or press [Esc] to exit the command.

 Adding to the Library
 ~~~~~~~~~~~~~~~~~~~~~

-Additional part libraries can be added for blocks created by users, libraries downloaded from the LibreCAD wiki (https://wiki.librecad.org/index.php?title=Part_Libraries) or from other internet resources.
+Additional parts and libraries can be added for blocks created by users, libraries downloaded from the LibreCAD wiki (https://wiki.librecad.org/index.php?title=Part_Libraries) or from other internet resources.
 LibreCAD can be configured to show user-defined blocks in the library browser *in addition* to the blocks included with LibreCAD.

 The easiest method of installation, which does not require or Linux Root privileges or Windows Administrator access, is to create a new directory such as "PartsLibrary" in the home directory or "Documents" folder.
 The path to this directory would be something similar to "/home/*{Username}*/PartsLibrary/" or "C:\\Users\\ *{Username}*\\Documents\\PartsLibrary\\ ".
 Blocks and libraries can then be placed under the parent "PartsLibrary" directory.
 The sub-directories will create categories that will appear in the tree view of the **Library Browser**.

 .. important::

-    Do not place blocks directly in the parent parts library directory.
+    Do not place blocks directly in the parent directory of the  parts library.
 Blocks must be  placed in sub-directories to the parent libraries directory to appear in the **Library Browser**.

 To include the new blocks in the **Library Browser** tree view, edit LibreCAD's :ref:`Application Preferences <app-prefs>` to add the path to the directory or folder with the user-defined blocks.
 From the menus, select **Options -> Application Preferences** and select the **Paths** tab.
 Type the full path to the part library, e.g. /home/*{Username}*/PartsLibrary/ or C:\\Users\\ *{Username}*\\Documents\\PartsLibrary\\ , into the text-box labelled "Part Libraries" and click "OK".
 Click the **Rebuild** button on the **Library Browser** dock and the new libraries will appear in the tree view.